aswalrazz/CiteFocus/README.markdown

 # CiteFocus App

 CiteFocus is a Streamlit-based web application designed for analyzing academic publications.
-It leverages data from uploaded CSV/Excel files and the OpenAlex API to provide insights into titles, authors, institutions, and concepts through interactive visualizations like bar charts, treemaps, and line charts.
+It leverages data from uploaded CSV/Excel files and the Open API to provide insights into titles, authors, institutions, and concepts through interactive visualizations like bar charts, treemaps, and line charts.
 Users can upload datasets, search for specific keywords, and explore citation trends, author rankings, and concept distributions.

 ## Features
 - **File Upload**: Upload CSV or Excel files containing publication data (e.g., titles, authors, citations).
 - **Keyword Search**: Filter uploaded data by keywords in titles or other columns.
-- **OpenAlex API Integration**: Fetch publication data based on title searches using the OpenAlex API.
+- **Open API Integration**: Fetch publication data based on title searches using the Open API.
 - **Data Analysis**:
   - Author rankings by citations and number of papers.
   - Institution rankings by citations and number of papers.